Protocol for Confirmed or Suspected COVID-19 On Campus

 - At least 10 days have passed since the first positive COVID-19 diagnostic test; and

 c.
-Employee with Household Contact of a Positive COVID-19 Case
+Individual with Household Contact of a Positive COVID-19 Case

-Remain at home throughout the isolation of the ill household member, and then for 14 days after isolation is discontinued for the ill household member.
+Remain at home throughout the isolation of the ill household member, and then for 10 days after isolation is discontinued for the ill household member.
+(Note: your quarantine period may be shortened to 7 days after the end of the household member's isolation period if you test negative for COVID-19 with 48 hours of quarantine day 7.)

 d.
-Employees with Close Contact in a Non-Household Setting
+Individual with Close Contact in a Non-Household Setting

 Prior to returning to campus after quarantine or isolation, an employee or student must complete and return the Return to Campus Certificate.